 LBCHFC supports 27 foster homes and two multi-family group homes, and develops both school-focused and after-school programs.

-ChildServ celebrates 100 years of helping children and families build better lives.
+ChildServ celebrates 100 years of building better lives for impoverished children and families in the Chicago area.

 38 different services are offered at 17 sites in Cook, DuPage and Lake counties.